+In accordance with ASC 820, we measure term deposits and short term investments, restricted cash, available-for-sale debt investments, financial assets - contingent returnable consideration and forward contract at fair value on a recurring basis.

-We have a significant amount of financial instruments that are classified as Level 2 and Level 3 according to ASC 820 Fair Value Measurement and Disclosures.
-The financial instruments classified as Level 2 are short term investments.
-The valuation for the available-for-sale debt investments classified as Level 3 are determined based on unobservable inputs which require significant judgment.
-The fair values of our available-for-sale debt investments in Particle were determined based on the discounted cash flow model for the years ended December 31, 2016 and 2017.
-As we entered into a binding letter of intent, or the LOI, to sell part of our investments in Particle in February 2019, for the year ended December 31, 2018, the fair values of the investments in Particle were based on the scenario analysis, the weighted average valuation results derived from both the discounted cash flow model and the market approach, and the probability of each scenario.
+The fair values of our available-for-sale debt investments in Particle were determined based on the discounted cash flow model for the year ended December 31, 2017.
+As we entered into a binding letter of intent, or the LOI, to sell part of our investments in Particle in February 2019, the fair values of the investments in Particle were determined based on the scenario analysis, the weighted average valuation results derived from both the discounted cash flow model and the market approach, and the probability of each scenario as of December 31, 2018.
+As we have completed delivery of the first batch of 94,802,752 preferred shares of Particle to the Proposed Buyers in 2019, the fair values of the investments in Particle as of December 31, 2019 were determined based on a valuation technique under the market approach, known as guideline company method, where financial ratios of comparable companies were analyzed to determine the value of Particle, as well as using observable transactions of Particle's shares.
+We classify the valuation techniques that use unobservable inputs as Level 3 of fair value measurements.

-The key inputs used in available-for-sale debt investments valuation as of December 31, 2016, 2017 and 2018 were as follows:
+The key inputs used in available-for-sale debt investments valuation as of December 31, 2017, 2018 and 2019 were as follows: